gradio-app/gradio/guides/09_other-tutorials/using-gradio-in-other-programming-languages.md

            server_port = as.integer(3000))
 ```

 Credit to [@IfeanyiIdiaye](https://github.com/Ifeanyi55) for contributing this section.
-You can see more examples [here](https://github.com/Ifeanyi55/Gradio-in-R/tree/main/Code), including using a full example of using Gradio Blocks to build a machine learning application in R.
+You can see more examples [here](https://github.com/Ifeanyi55/Gradio-in-R/tree/main/Code), including using Gradio Blocks to build a machine learning application in R.